The Boathouse Restaurant

 - Curbside Take-Out is available.

-- At this time we are seating outside only and require a reservation.
+- At this time we are seating inside & outside and do not take reservations.

 - Valet parking is not available at this time, and our parking lot will be closed.
 Please park off site.
 We will not allow parking.

 - All members of your party must be present to be seated.